preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/index.rst

 Teamwork
 ===========================================

-Use these settings go to any Team Site to, for example, edit settings.
-You can also create a new Team Site, or Attach an existing Team Site to Omnia.
+Use these settings go to any Teamwork site to, for example, edit settings.
+You can also create a new Teamwork site, or Attach an existing site to Omnia.

 For Team Sites with "Approval" as Site Creation Mode, you use the "Pending Approval" list to approve or reject creation of a Team Site.